raphaelsty/cherche/docs/qa/qa.md

 # Question Answering

-The `qa.QA` module allows to integrate an extractive question answering model to the neural search pipeline.
-The `qa.Qa` module is compatible with the question answering models of [Hugging Face](https://huggingface.co/models?pipeline_tag=question-answering).
+The `qa.QA` module integrates an extractive question answering model to the neural search pipeline.
+The `qa.Qa` module is compatible with [Hugging Face](https://huggingface.co/models?pipeline_tag=question-answering).
 The `qa.QA` model extracts the most likely spans to answer the user's question from a list of documents.
-The neural search pipeline allows to filter the whole corpus to reduce the search of spans to a small number of documents and significantly accelerates the search for top answers.

-Even when filtering the corpus, Question answering models are relatively slow using CPU and require a GPU to get decent response times.
+The neural search pipeline filters the whole corpus to reduce the search of spans to a small number of documents and significantly accelerates the search for top answers.
+However, even when filtering the corpus, Question answering models are relatively slow using CPU and require a GPU to get decent response times.

 ## On, k

-The `on` parameter allows to select the field(s) on which the question answering model will extract the answer.
-If several fields are selected via the `on` parameter, they will be concatenated.
+The `on` parameter allows selecting the field(s) on which the question-answering model will extract the answer.
+When selecting multiple fields via the `on` parameter, we will concatenate them.

-The parameter `k` allows to retrieve only top `k` answers.
+The parameter `k` allows retrieving top `k` answers.

 ## qa_score, answer

-`qa.QA` model returns candidates documents, the `qa_score` and the `answer` fields.
-The `answer` field contains the span that is likely to be the answer to the question.
-The `qa_score` is the score associated with this span (higher is better).
-Answers are ordered by `qa_score`, higher first.
+`qa.QA` model returns the candidate's documents, the `qa_score` and the `answer` fields.
+The `answer` field contains the span that is likely to answer the question.
+The `qa_score` (higher is better) is associated with the span.
+The question-answering model orders answer by score.

 ## Documents

-It is mandatory that the pipeline provide the documents and not only the identifiers to the question answering model such as (except for Elasticsearch which retrieve documents by default):
+The pipeline must provide the documents and not only the identifiers to the question answering model such as (except for Elasticsearch, which retrieve documents by default):

 ```python
 search = pipeline + documents + question_answering